calaldees/blog/softwareEnginering/CodeReviewProcess.md

 ### Indicators of poor business process (are any of these familiar?)

 * A senior developer attends the review at the last stage and slams it - I could have told you to not take this approach.
-The ticket remains blocked with un-constructive comments like "replace all of this"
+The ticket remains blocked with un-constructive comments like, "Replace all of this."
-    * Have prelims.
+    * Have prelims
-* When testing, someone asks: Why are we doing this in the first place?
+* When testing, someone asks, "Why are we doing this in the first place?
 This flow is utterly inefficient.
 Did the user ask for this feature directly?
-Why didn't we ask them 'Why' they want it
+Why didn't we ask them 'Why' they want it."
     * Size your tickets.
-Product Owner + The team should reject tickets without understanding the use-case/reasons
+Product owner + the team should reject tickets without understanding the use-case/reasons
-* I don't' know anything about this part of the system.
+* I don't know anything about this part of the system.
 I can't really help you on this review
-    * Size you tickets, have prelims
+    * Size your tickets.
+Have prelims
 * It's too late.
 Were just going to have to merge it and suffer the consequences because we need to ship the feature
     * Ongoing Incremental Fast feedback.
 The team would know if this ticket needs more time/attention
-* I've just spent 15 minuets writing my comment against a change that was suggested to me.
+* I've just spent 15 mins writing my comment against a change that was suggested to me.
 Sadly I don't think this reviewer gets my point.
 This is the 3rd comment exchange and this review has been open 2 days now
     * Have more than 2 people in a review
 * I've asked 3 times on slack.
-Everyone is busy as it's the end of sprint on their own tickets and I don't think I can get my ticket thorough as their is no one to review it
+Everyone is busy as it's the end of sprint on their own tickets and I don't think I can get my ticket through as there is no one to review it
     * Have incremental code reviews
     * Why is the team focused on individual delivery?
-Culture
+Culture???
-* I've just been given a 2000 line PR from an email notification, my heart just sank
+* I've just been given a 2000 line PR from an email notification.
+My heart just sank
     * Have incremental code reviews
-    * Have prelims (you know you're going to be involved later in this ticket)
+    * Have prelims (you know you're going to be involved later in this ticket.)
-    * Talk/invite people at standup - be a human
+    * Talk/invite people at standup - Be a human
 * I just sat though a 3 hour code review.
 I contributed nothing.
 I still feel like I have little understanding of the feature
     * The whole team sizes tickets (so they all should have some knowledge)
     * The presenter should have checked the attendees knowledge understanding
 * Can you review this code.
 The tests are failing because I'm running CI for the first time.
 I'll get to them later
-    * This is too late, (Tests are part of development)
+    * This is too late; tests are part of development
     * Commits should be made regularly - CI should give ongoing feedback
 * I'm desperate to get my feature through but the rest of the team are being aggressive and elitist and refuse to accept my changed even after 3 rounds of changes
     * Do not block all progress - as long as quality does not decrease